ITP-xStory/p5js-shaders/docs/important-concepts.md

 The important thing to know about uniforms is that they are how we can pass information from the CPU to GPU, or in other words, from p5 to our shader code.

 The most common uniforms to pass from p5 are time, resolution, and mouse coordinates.
-Below is our code to send those uniforms in p5.
+Our p5 code to send those 3 uniforms:
 ```javascript
 theShader.setUniform("resolution", [width, height]);
 theShader.setUniform("time", millis() / 1000.0); // we divide millis by 1000 to convert it to seconds
 theShader.setUniform("mouse", [mouseX, map(mouseY, 0, height, height, 0)]); // we flip Y so it's oriented properly in our shader
 ```
-Then in our fragment shader (.frag) we must recieve the uniforms and define their type (vec2, float, etc.)
+Then in our fragment shader (.frag) we must recieve the uniforms and define their type (vec2, float, etc.):
 ```glsl
 uniform vec2 resolution;
 uniform float time;